NVIDIA/NVFlare/README.md

 ## Quick Start
 The quick start guide means to help the user get FLARE up & running quickly without introducing any advanced concepts.
 For more details, refer to [Getting Started](https://nvflare.readthedocs.io/en/main/getting_started.html)
 Since FLARE offers different modes of running the system, we only cover the simplest approaches here.
 This quick start guide uses the examples/hello-world/hello-numpy-sag as an example.
 You will find the details in the example's README.md file.
 We also assume you have worked with Python, already set up the virtual env.
-If you are new to this, please refer :ref:`getting_started`.
+If you are new to this, please refer [Getting Started](https://nvflare.readthedocs.io/en/main/getting_started.html).

 #### Install NVFLARE
 ```